kornel661/spa-router/doc/introduction.md

-web-router
+spa-router
 ==========

-web-router is a HTML5 router for SPAs.
+spa-router is a HTML5 router for SPAs (single page applications).
 It's implemented in (and compatible with) Polymer.dart.

 # Examples